-Occasionally Lauren sees glimpses of 'old' Derek she thought was her husband.
-Like when he calls out of the blue and offers to help with something.
-But most of the time she deals with 'new' Derek who takes things from the house without telling her, or makes a withdrawal from the ATM without talking to her first and overdraws their joint bank account.
+Occasionally Lauren sees glimpses of the 'old' Derek she thought was her husband.
+Like when he calls her out of the blue and offers to help with something.
+But most of the time she deals with the 'new' Derek who takes things from the house without telling her, or makes a withdrawal from the ATM without talking to her first and overdraws their joint bank account.

 The answer is potentially yes to all of those questions - although which have occurred, in what order, and have led to his behavior is still unclear.

 The behavior of men having a midlife crisis can vary from man-to-man.
 There are, however, a number of actions that are fairly typical.
 Dissatisfaction with life, love or work; dramatic lifestyle changes; or affairs are all rather common.
 It’s also not uncommon for wives to feel like the unhappiness has come out of nowhere.
 In actuality these feelings have probably been festering for some time and circumstances or events trigger them to explode in a manner that puts the husband and his family into a crisis mode.

 Here are some midlife crisis warning signs we can see in Derek that have helped Lauren see that, yes, he probably is, and has been, having a midlife crisis: